jelmer/lintian-brush/doc/scrub-annotations.md

 When parsing these expressions, we'll have to be liberal in what to accept so long as it is unambiguous.
 This is because most of these lines will have been written without formal verification.
-It might make sense for deb-scrub-obsolete to provide an option to validate the syntax of "# scrub" commands, perhaps allowing for bugs to be filed for incorrect entries.
+It might make sense for deb-scrub-obsolete to provide an option to validate the syntax of "# remove-after" commands, perhaps allowing for bugs to be filed for incorrect entries.

-If any scrub comments can not be interpreted, none of them are removed.
+If any remove-after comments can not be interpreted, none of them are removed.
 This is so that if there are related blocks that need to be removed together, we don't end up removing just one if the other has an invalid expression.